-The Dissertation Committee consists of three members, all of whom must have Graduate Faculty status.
+The Dissertation Committee consists of three members, all of whom must have Graduate Program Faculty status.
 In most instances, the already established Advisory Committee that has evaluated the student's Comprehensive Examinations serves as the Dissertation Committee; however, the student may reorganize the committee on completion of the Comprehensive Examinations.
-To reformulate a new committee, the student needs to complete and resubmit an Advisory Committee Form (found at http://grad.uga.edu/index.php/current-students/forms/.
+CWP students are encouraged to add a fourth member to their Dissertation Committee.
+In most instances, then, the already established Advisory Committee plus an additional member of the CWP faculty will serve as the CWP student's Dissertation Committee.
+To reformulate a new committee, the student needs to complete and resubmit an Advisory Committee Form (Form G130, on GradStatus), found at http://grad.uga.edu/index.php/current-students/forms/.
 A full committee should be in place in time to discuss the student's proposed topic and to evaluate the prospectus at the beginning of the dissertation process.